 For me, Milford Sound was The Land That Time Forgot!

 After a pleasant overnight stay on the boat, we had breakfast on board and headed back.
 We got back on the bus and headed to a short rain forest hike near Cascade Creek off of Lake Gunn.

 A short distance down the Te Anau-Milford Hwy we stopped at a beautiful spot near the Eglinton River West Branch, complete with a rainbow!

 We arrived at the Blue Peaks Hotel in Queenstown and had a bit of time to explore on our own.
 Queenstown has a vibrant downtown area with lots of nice restaurants, cafes, and stores.
 For dinner, our guides took us out of the downtown area to a charming upscale restaurant in the hills.

 Queenstown is located on the shores of the enormous Lake Wakatipu.
 We drove further north along the lake shores where we set off in kayaks once again, this time to Pigeon Island.

 We were led by two experienced kayaking guides.
-After we landed on Pigeon Island, they took us on a hike to the interior of the to tell us about the birds, plants, and history of the island.
+After we landed on Pigeon Island, they took us on a hike to the interior of the island to tell us about the birds, plants, and history.